Skip to content

 enabled = true

-Compatible providers: Anthropic, MiniMax
+Compatible providers: Anthropic, MiniMax, Google Vertex AI

 For providers using the OpenAI Chat Completions API.
 Claudex automatically translates between Anthropic and OpenAI protocols.